abanninga/STA518-team-activity-2-5/activity0205-instructions.md

     ```

 5. *All* Team Members will now name their RStudio project:
   - Currently your RStudio project is called *Untitled Project*.
-Update the name of your project to be "Activity 2-4 - Data Visualization Intro"
+Update the name of your project to be "Activity 2-5 - Data Visualization Customization"
 6. The *Lead* Team Member to do the following in RStudio:
   - Open the `.Rmd` file and update the **YAML** by changing the author name to your **Team** name and date to today, then knit the document.
   - Go to the *Git* pane and click on **Diff** to confirm that you are happy with the changes.